Belisario Domínguez: Biography

 In 1909, he was elected mayor of Comitán.
 In 1912, Leopoldo Gout and he ran for a seat in the Senate (Domínguez as substitute senator); when Gout died, Domínguez replaced him.

-In 1913 he gave a speech in Congress against the dictator Victoriano Huerta and as a result he was murdered in Mexico City by Gilberto Márquez, Alberto Quiroz, José Hernández Ramírez, Gabriel Huerta.
+In 1913, he gave a speech in Congress against the dictator Victoriano Huerta, where he "expressed the shame of having a traitor and murderer as President."
+As a result he was murdered in Mexico City by Gilberto Márquez, Alberto Quiroz, José Hernández Ramírez, Gabriel Huerta.
+Activist Fidelia Brindis Camacho was later imprisoned for distributing copies of the speech.

 The Senate's Belisario Domínguez Medal of Honor and Belisario Domínguez Dam are named after him.
 His home town was also renamed Comitán de Domínguez in 1915 in his memory.